-We’ve scoured the planet for the most intriguing creepies, crawlies, leafies, and cuddlies and found quite a few.
-These top five finalists have been selected by a committee of scientists, and now we need your help to decide the world’s most interesting genome.
-The final winner receives SMRT Sequencing, including genome assembly or Iso-Seq analysis, from our partners the Arizona Genomics Institute and Computomics.
+We scoured the planet for the most intriguing creepies, crawlies, leafies, and cuddlies and found quite a few.
+A committee of scientists selected five finalists, and community voting decided the winner.
+Dancing with Dingoes will receive PacBio genome sequencing and assembly thanks to our partners the Arizona Genomics Institute and Computomics.

 Learn about our SMRT Grant partners